+Of the 12 million children living in England, just under 400,000 are living within the social care system.
+Overall, across the UK, over 65,000 children live with foster families.
 This means that every year, thousands of new foster carers are needed to support and nurture children in care.
-That’s why it is important that applicants must meet certain foster care requirements.
+That’s why it is important that applicants must meet certain fostering requirements.
 This is to ensure that they can provide the stable environment necessary for a foster child.

 At Compass, we acknowledge that our carers come from a variety of backgrounds and life experiences.
 However, sometimes there are certain aspects about a person’s lifestyle or living circumstances that mean they are not suitable for accommodating a vulnerable young person.

 That’s why we ask that all our applicants meet these basic criteria for fostering:

 We ask that you have a spare room big enough for a young person to live in.
 This is because we recognise the importance of a young person having a space they are able to call their own.

 A foster child can share a room with their own sibling, but not with your birth children.
 We feel that this is in the best interest of all young people involved.

 2. You must be at least 21 years old

 We also ask that all applicants are over the age of 21 years old.
 But, there is no upper age limit for fostering.
 We appreciate that older carers often bring invaluable experience to the role.